d-stephenson/d-stephenson.github.io/_posts/2020-05-15-journal-nine-dat601.md

 <b><u>WHY</u></b>

 Join operators are used to retrieve data from tables within a database.
-Join operators are considered as an easy way to read and understand the appropriate data and used an efficient way to for retrieving that data.
+Join operators are considered as an easy way to read and understand the appropriate data and used an efficient way to for retrieving that data.<br>

 Joins can be used instead of subqueries and there are several advantages of join tables which include: